Spill-The-Tea/Nem/README.md

 ### Installation ###
+Executables can be downloaded in the [Download section](https://bitbucket.org/christian_g_nther/nemorino/downloads)
 Nemorino doesn't bring it's own UI.
 So for running it, you need a GUI supporting UCI (like [Arena](http://www.playwitharena.com/)).
-Nemorino requires a CPU with POPCNT support and either 64-bit windows or linux.
+The engine requires a CPU with POPCNT support and either 64-bit windows or linux.
 It has been developed and tested on windows.
 The linux compile has only been smoke-tested.

 ### Internals ###